-Longwood's Alcohol and Drug Education Programs are intended to help students explore their values and behaviors, and how their decisions today can affect their futures tomorrow.
+The intent of Longwood's Alcohol and Drug Education Programs is to help students explore their values and behaviors, and how their decisions today can affect their futures tomorrow.
 Issues of high and low risk drinking choices, the impact of alcohol and other drugs on the body, and other aspects of their lives, addiction, and goal setting is highlighted.
-Failure to meet the conditions of these sanctions will result in a hold on registration, diplomas, and/or transcripts.
-Instructions for payment of associated fees will be contained in the official decision letter provided to the student after the conclusion of the case.
+Failure to meet the conditions of these sanctions will result in a hold on registration, diplomas, and/or transcripts, or result in additional violations charged for failure to comply.
+Instructions for payment of associated fees will be contained in the official outcome letter provided to the student if found responsible after the conclusion of the Student Conduct case.
+If a student under the age of 21 years is found responsible in a case of alcohol or drug related charges, the student's parents will be notified in writing of this decision.

 - BASICS (Brief Alcohol Screening and Intervention for College Students) BASICS is an individual intervention consisting of two, one-hour meetings.
 This program focuses on raising awareness about substance use and its consequences and motivating participants towards positive change.
 It encourages participants to think differently about their use of alcohol and other drugs.
 The fee for this individual instruction is \$100. - CASICS (Cannabis Screening and Intervention for College Students) CASICS is an individual intervention consisting of two, one-hour meetings.
 The sessions are based on principles of motivational interviewing and are delivered in an empathetic, non-confrontational, and nonjudgmental manner aimed at revealing the discrepancy between the individual's risky cannabis use, their goals, and values.
-The fee for this individual intervention strategy is \$100. - First Round - First Round is a one time, two-hour, small group instruction led by a staff facilitator.
-Participants engage in group activities and discussions about their current patterns of substance use, the risks involved, and harmreduction strategies they can use to decrease personal risk.
+The fee for this individual intervention strategy is \$100. - First Round First Round is a one time, two-hour, small group instruction led by a staff facilitator.
+Participants engage in group activities and discussions about their current patterns of substance use, the risks involved, and harm reduction strategies they can use to decrease personal risk.
 The class is designed to address student needs through brief motivational interviewing and focuses on harm reduction.
 This instruction uses alcohol and cannabis screening and feedback to reduce substance misuse and/or abuse by enhancing motivation to change, promoting healthier choices, reviewing myths and facts about substances, and teaching coping skills to moderate use.
-The fee for this group instruction is \$75. - Last Call Last Call is a one time, two-hour, small group instruction led by a staff facilitator.
-Participants engage in group activities and discussions about their current patterns of substance use, the risks involved, and harm-reduction strategies they can use to decrease personal risks.
-The class is designed for college students who partake in high-risk alcohol and/or other drug use.
-The class aims to enhance motivation to change, promote healthier choices, review myths and facts about alcohol and other drugs, and teach coping skills.
-This instruction is designed to address the majority of second time alcohol violations, and first time drug violations, and concentrates on student needs through brief motivational interviewing with a focus on harm reduction, chemical dependency, and behavior change.
-The fee for this group instruction is \$100.
+The fee for this group instruction is \$75.